 Just as the category suggests, these detectors use both types of sensors.
-There’s no winner in a race against photoelectric and ionization detectors—they each have their own strengths.
+There’s no winner in a race against photoelectric and ionization detectors, and they each have their own strengths.
 The use of both sensor types means faster detection of threats across the range of different materials that could be burning.

 Even if tested annually, a smoke detector has an operational lifespan of only 10 years.
 A model older than that should be replaced, regardless of its working condition.
-Here are some features to be familiar with when considering the wide range of models currently on the market, so you can make an informed decision.
+To help make an informed decision, here are some features to be familiar with when considering the wide range of models currently on the market

 Hardwired vs. Battery Operated

-Battery-operated models, which tend to be less expensive, are usually stand-alone detectors.
-This means an activated smoke detector won’t alarm a monitoring system or other sensors in the home.
-Only the detector in the smoky area will sound an alarm.
+Battery-operated models, which tend to cost less, are usually stand-alone detectors.
+This means an activated smoke detector won’t alarm a monitoring system or other sensors in the home; only the detector in the smoky area will sound an alarm.
 The exception would be battery-operated models that are part of a home security system.

 Hardwired smoke detectors are wired directly into the electrical system of the home.
 When one sounds an alarm, typically all of the detectors do.
-While this may make it harder to pinpoint the unit that actually detected the issue, it does alert everyone in the house to danger—a considerable asset.
+While this may make it harder to pinpoint the unit that actually detected the issue, it does alert everyone in the house to danger, which is undeniably a considerable asset.

 Fires can double in size every 60 seconds, so if you were sleeping on the other side of the house, you might not hear a stand-alone detector activate in the garage.
 Interconnected detectors will make you aware of the issue, potentially before it’s too late.